Shortcuts

 But there is also another trick: to the eye color is measured partly on the basis of the frequency of light that hits it but above all in relation to colors nearby.
 A color is perceived to be brighter, for example, if it is surrounded by a complementary color (two colors are said to be complementary if the sum of their radiation equals or gives white) or lighter if the background color is darker.
 There is then a mechanism that enhances the contrast of the outline of an object

-relatively to its background: it is called lateral inhibition, because each photo-receptor tends to inhibit the response of the one next to it.
+relatively to its background: it is called lateral inhibition, because each group of photo-receptors tends to inhibit the response of the one next to it.
 The result is that which appears to be clear appears even to be more so and vice versa.
 The same mechanism works for colors: when a photo-receptor from one area of the retina becomes stimulated by a color, those next to it become less sensitive to that color.
 So, for example, the light blue of a small square that you see on a blue background, appears to our eyes clearer than it would do on a yellow background (because yellow contains no blue).

 Just GREY